 Because the majority of our services and resources are available online, the library never really closes!
-However.
-Below are the hours during which you can print, use a study room, check out a book or ask for assistance from the library staff.
+However, below are the hours during which you can print, use a study room, check out a book, or ask for assistance from the library staff.
 Call (515) 643-6613 to confirm hours during breaks, holidays, and inclement weather.

 We have four study rooms in the library.
 Each is equipped with a white board and a VCR/DVD player.
 The two on the west side are “first-come, first-served," and the two east side rooms have sign-up sheets on the door.
 There is a 3-hour-per-day limit on the study rooms.
 Groups and students wishing to view a video or DVD have preference.
+Read more about the policies and guidelines here.

 Yes, we are open to the public Monday through Friday from 8 a.m. to 4:30 p.m.
 We participate in Iowa's Open Access program, which allows the public to check out materials with a picture ID and a library card from a public library in Iowa.
 The printers/copy machines are not available for public use.

 There are electrical outlets next to the study carrels on the north side of the library.
 For safety reasons we ask users to limit use of power cords to the study rooms, the study carrels, and the tables equipped with outlets.
+The library has a limited number of laptops available for in-house use.

 You cannot request items that Mercy College owns, but are on reserve.
 You cannot request textbooks.
 Some items, such as movies, music, recently-published books, bestsellers, and rare materials can be difficult to obtain as many libraries do not lend them to other libraries.